To prepare a surface by roughening, sanding or other means.

 Also called “TOOLING,” this is the shaping of applied sealant to produce a smooth transition from one angular direction to another; or the act of producing this smooth contour.
 Its purpose in tooling sealants is to ensure good contact with the surfaces and to minimize air entrapment.

-A pre-assembly seal installed between two mating (overlapping) surfaces.
+A faying surface is one of the surfaces connected at a joint, often secured by some type of sealant or adhesive.
 Faying-surface sealants are used to prevent corrosion, and, in conjunction with fillet seals, to prevent a leak path from extending through a faying surface to another area.
 When modified by a groove, a faying surface seal has been used as a primary seal.
+A faying-surface seal is a pre-assembly seal installed between two mating (overlapping) surfaces.

-A primary seal (post assembly) applied at the juncture of two adjoining parts or surfaces and along the edges of faying surfaces as a continuous bead of sealing material.
+A fillet seal is a primary seal applied at the juncture or edge of two adjoining parts or surfaces.
+It is applied along the edges of faying surfaces as a continuous bead of sealing material.
 It can be applied over, along the edges of, and between installed parts.
+When applied correctly, a fillet seal will withstand joint movements and cyclical pressures of sun, wind, snow, and ice.

 See BLOCK FLOW.